Martinez Gun Lawyer

 The state and federal laws that govern firearm possession and ownership are increasingly complex as gun owners face more and more restrictions.
 If you are facing firearm-related charges, you may wish to consult a Martinez gun lawyer to protect your rights.

 All firearm cases are unique and having a clear understanding of the laws that affect gun owners is crucial.
 By garnering the assistance of an experienced criminal attorney, you could discuss your legal options and choose the best course of action for your case.
 Instead of trying to protect yourself against an aggressive prosecutor, allow legal counsel to represent your interests and advocate on your behalf.

 Criminal charges involving guns can range from minor violations to major felony offenses, depending on the situation.
 Some of the most common firearm offenses that someone may face may include:

 - Negligent discharge of a firearm

 The charges and penalties for gun charges vary widely according to the severity of the offense.
 Restrictions exist on who may possess, take, and use firearms.
 An accomplished Martinez attorney could work to minimize these charges and avoid restrictions on the defendant’s gun ownership.

-Illegal Possession of Firearms
+What is Illegal Possession of Firearms?

 There are many restrictions on who may possess firearms under both state and federal law.
 Individuals with felony convictions may not possess firearms, nor individuals with some misdemeanor convictions, such as those for crimes related to domestic violence.
 Other categories of people who may not have guns include individuals with drug addictions, non-citizens, and those who are facing indictment for a crime that could result in a state prison sentence.